For Stanley Tucci, food is like religion — and cancer almost took it away

 Luckily, Tucci's cancer had not metastasized.
 After an intense radiation treatment, he is now cancer-free.
 His sense of taste has returned — and is actually heightened.

-Tucci shares his passion for food in the new memoir, Taste, and as host of the CNN series, Stanley Tucci: Searching for Italy.
+Tucci shares his passion for food in his new memoir, Taste, and as host of the CNN series Stanley Tucci: Searching for Italy.

 Interview highlights